-The average salary for a Late-Career Information Security Engineer is $108,247 per year.
+The average pay for an Information Security Engineer is $70.75 per hour.

 |Total Pay (|